mit-pdos/perennial/README.md

 Verifying refinement for systems with both concurrency and crash-safety requirements, including recovery procedures.
 For example, think of file systems, concurrent write-ahead logging like Linux's jbd2 layer, and persistent key-value stores like RocksDB.

+The two big verified examples we have so far are Mailboat, a Go mail server, and a replicated disk (which doesn't connect to Go but is executable using Haskell extraction).

 ## Compiling

 We develop Perennial using Coq master.
 We also maintain compatibility with Coq v8.9.1, which is tested as part of continuous integration.